dWoolridge/MMM-WeatherHourlyByDay/README.md

         dailyStartHour: 9,                 // Hour of the day to start showing the weather forecast (0-23)
         dailyEndHour:   17,                // Hour of the day to stop showing the weather forecase (0-23)
         daysToShow:     3,                 // Number days to show in the table (each day is a column)
+        degreeLabel: false,                // Show the degree label (F, C, K) with the temperature

         showWeatherIcon: true,             // Include the forecast weather Icon for each time
         showTemperature: true,